shiv-shivam1859/Silicon-Lab-Flight-Simulator/README.md

 * **Aerodynamic Math Engine:** Live algebraic calculations of the Center of Mass (COM), Center of Pressure (COP), and Static Stability Margins using the Barrowman equations.
 * **STL Export:** Ability to export the generated 3D models as `.stl` files for actual 3D printing.

-## Important 📢
-This project was started before being uploaded to GitHub.
-I have been documenting its progress independently, so some commits may have adjusted timestamps to reflect the original development timeline.
-Please ignore any inconsistencies in the commit history.

 ## Tech Stack
 * **Frontend:** HTML5, Vanilla JavaScript
 * **Styling:** Tailwind CSS